MuleSoft-AI-Chain-Project/example-mule-apps/a2a-ail-demo/README.md

 ### 🎯 Domain Orchestration Agent

 #### **a2a-interaction-agent-app**
+- **Template**: This template can be used for any type of domain agent.
+In this example, there is no specific focus on the domain.
+But you could use this as a domain agent for CRM and add the Account Mgmt, Lead Mgmt and Reservation Agents to it.
+You can also deploy this template multiple times with a different domain focus and dedicated specialised agents within.
+- **Approach**: The approach within this agent template showcases, how domain agents can be implemented with MuleSoft.
+This template has combined 2 approaches to show case the flexibility on how,
+  - **(a)** - to use Inference Connector to be the LLM provider for the reasoning and tooling
+  - **(b)** - or the Einstein AI Connector (using the Models API) to be the LLM provider for the reasoning and tooling.
+- **Agent Category**: Complex - This template can reason & evaluate upon user query and create an execution plan with detailed steps to answer.
+It also re-evaluates by observing the answer it retrieves from specialised agents.
 - **Purpose**: Main orchestration hub and domain agent
 - **Capabilities**:
   - Coordinates multiple specialized agents